lapisanlangit/sqlexec/README.md

 # Transaction SQL Command First Methode

-This methode you will use session variable to link betweeen many sql statemnt, and retrieve some data that can be used to next query
+This methode you will use session variable to link all sql statement, also you can retrieve some data that can be used to next query

     const dbsql = require("sqlexec");